Attorneys Representing Injured Victims In Dog Owner Negligence Cases Throughout Birmingham

 Dog bite victims usually require multiple surgeries which frequently includes corrective plastic surgery.
 They also require psychological counseling for PTSD, anxiety and insomnia.
 The physical and psychological scars from a dog bite can last a lifetime.

 Dog bite cases can be complicated.
 That is why it is important to speak to an attorney who is experienced in dog bite injury cases.
 Our Birmingham dog bite lawyers have more than 30 years of combined legal experience helping victims like you.
 To arrange a free initial consultation with a member of our legal team, contact our personal injury law firm online to speak with a dedicated member of our team.
+You can also call us at 877-653-9655.
 We offer a flexible appointment schedule to accommodate your medical appointments and your employment commitments.
 We will also schedule home or hospital visits when you are unable to travel to our office.